allain/woolly/README.md

 Makes a resource available at the given `route`.
 When a client connects to it, they start receiving its current state as determined by calling `getState()`

 `actions` is a map of action names to handler functions.
-After  an action is completed, the state is considered updated, and all connected clients will receive a new state.
+After  an action is completed, the state is considered updated, and all connected clients will receive the  new state.

 #### WoollyClient(uri, onChange) : WoollyClient
 Generates a WoollyClient and connects it to the uri provided.
 When a state change occurs, the onChange handler will be called.

-#### WoollyClient.do(action, params = {})
+#### WoollyClient.do(action, params = {}) : Promise
 Sends a request for the server to perform the action with the provided params (if any)

+#### WoollyClient.actions.ACTION_NAME(params = {}) : Promise
+Each action defined in the server is available by name here and can be invoked.

 #### WoollyClient.disconnect()
 Disconnects the client from the WoollyServer